This year’s judging panels for the single manager and fund of hedge funds awards, chaired by awards editor Margie Lindsay, is composed of

 Chris Jones is chief executive of Graham Capital Management’s London-based affiliate, responsible for managing the business operations of the London office as well as the firm’s European investor relations.
 Prior to joining Graham in 2016, Jones was managing director and head of investment advisory from March 2012 to February 2016 at investment consultant bfinance where he managed relationships with a variety of global institutional and private clients.
 From January 2005 to February 2012 he was chief investment officer of Key Asset Management, a fund of hedge funds, where he was responsible for the oversight of the investment and risk management of a several funds of hedge funds.

 Jones is currently a Fellow of the University of Cambridge where he lectures postgraduate courses on hedge funds and risk management at the Judge Business School.

-McCaffery joined Aberdeen Asset Management in 2011 from BlueCrest Capital Management where he was a founder member of the alignment investors division.
+McCaffery joined Aberdeen in 2011 from BlueCrest Capital Management, where he was a founder member of the alignment Investors division.
 Before joining BlueCrest in 2008, he was head of absolute return strategies at Aberdeen.
-Prior to that he was CEO of Attica Alternative Investments in London, a fund of hedge funds business.
+Prior to that McCafffery was CEO of Attica Alternative Investments in London, a fund of hedge funds business.

 Manager research consultant – hedge funds, Mercer

 Romule Nohasiarisoa joined the hedge fund boutique, a unit within Mercer Investments in London in May 2016 as a senior researcher.
 He has been researching hedge fund managers and strategies since February 2003 and has worked for a number of large international institutions in Canada and Europe including Caisse de Depot et Placement du Quebec (Montreal, Canada), Scotia Bank (Toronto, Canada), UBS Wealth Management (Zurich, Switzerland), PGGM (Netherlands) and ABN Amro (Netherlands).